Censures of Oklahoma Reps. Dean Davis, Mauree Turner to continue next year

 Davis and Turner will still be able to file bills for the 2024 legislative session and cast votes on the House floor, but they will not be able to vote or weigh in on bills being heard in legislative committees.

-McCall in a May interview stood by the censures, a decision he said was driven by members of the House GOP caucus.
+In a May interview McCall stood by the censures, a decision he said was driven by members of the House GOP caucus.

 "I do believe the censures were appropriate, and they were equitably applied regardless of party affiliation," he said.